|

 Jaquilyn R Waddell Boie (Ph.D. in 2015,

 Department of Politics, Princeton University).
-Private consultant
+Associate, Heidman

 Scott Abramson (Ph.D. in 2014, Department